-- Treasury Department, Clerk Department, City Maintenance Department, and the Fire Department eliminated their half-time transitional positions. - Police Department added one half-time transitional position. - Fire Department added one full-time firefighter position. - City Manager's Department and Information Technology Department added one full-time position split fifty percent between the two departments. - Information Technology Department removed one part-time position. - Department of Public Services added one full-time parks, forestry, and arena specialist positon. - Automobile Parking System added one full-time parking operations manager and one full-time administrative assistant position.
+- Treasury Department, Clerk Department, City Maintenance Department, and the Fire Department eliminated their half-time transitional positions. - Police Department added one full-time police position and changed the staff & services coordinator position to a transitional position. - Fire Department added one full-time firefighter position. - City Manager's Department and Information Technology Department added one full-time position split fifty percent between the two departments. - Information Technology Department removed one part-time position. - Department of Public Services added one full-time parks, forestry, and arena specialist positon. - Automobile Parking System added one full-time parking operations manager and one full-time administrative assistant position.